 • Bandwidth: Bandwidth is the amount of data that can be transmitted over a network connection in a given time.
 In Zoom, sufficient bandwidth is necessary to support high-quality audio and video streams.
 Insufficient bandwidth can result in degraded audio and video quality.
 Bandwidth is typically measured in bits per second (bps) or kilobits per second (Kbps).

 • Network Congestion: Network congestion occurs when there is a high volume of traffic on a network, leading to reduced performance.
-In Zoom, network congestion can cause increased latency, packet loss, and jitter.
+In Zoom, network congestion (including WAN or LAN congestion) can cause increased latency, packet loss, and jitter.
 Monitoring for signs of network congestion can help identify potential issues before they impact the user experience.

 • Quality of Service (QoS): QoS refers to the ability to prioritize specific types of network traffic, such as Zoom video and audio packets, over other types of traffic.
 Implementing QoS mechanisms can help ensure that Zoom traffic is given priority, reducing the likelihood of performance issues.